qooxdoo/incubator.qx.io.jsonrpc/readme.md

 }
 ```

-The client will always use the transport that was last registered for
+`qx.io.jsonrpc.Client` will always use the transport that was last registered for
 a certain endpoint pattern, i.e. from then on, all clients created
 with urls that start with "http" will use that custom behavior.